Robin Hobb book quotes

 Spirit journeys to tree women and lying to my father did not fit with my day-to-day understanding of my existence so I discarded them.
 I think it is how most men get from one day to the next; they set aside all experiences that do not mesh with their perception of themselves.

 How different would our perception of reality be if, instead, we discarded the mundane events that cannot

 How different would our perception of reality be if, instead, we discarded the mundane events that cannot coexist with our dreams?

 Shackles of velvet, and manacles of lace, dear cousin, can bind a woman as effectively as those of cold iron.

-Fitz in "Assassin´s Apprentice"
+The Fool in "Assassin´s Apprentice"